zubdotexe/CalculatorAppAutomationAppium/README.md

-# Project Title: Automation of Calculator app on Android Using Appium
+# Project Title: Automation of the Calculator App on Android Using Appium

 ### Project Summary: The Calculator app offered by Google LLC on google playstore has been automated in this test automation project.
 The calculation of a series containing addition, subtraction, multiplication and division has been automated.